-Energy crisis and labour shortage put UK food security at risk, farmers warn
+UK tomato and cucumber farmers shut down production over energy crisis

 Consumers must pay more for food or parts of farming industry will move overseas, ‘reducing the capacity of UK agriculture to feed the country’, says NFU

-Soaring energy and labour costs threaten the UK’s food security, farmers have warned, as pressure grows on ministers to find an urgent resolution to a set of deepening crises facing British businesses and households.
+Soaring energy and labour costs threaten the UK’s food security, industry leaders have warned, as pressure grows on ministers to find an urgent resolution to a set of deepening crises facing British businesses and households.

 The National Farmers’ Union said British farms were in an “even more precarious position” than they had been in the early days of the pandemic when close to a third of the food industry was forced to close down overnight.